George Kongor Arop

 Rtd.
 Gen. George Kongor Arop (born 1951) was the Second Vice President of Sudan from February 1994 to October 2000.
 He was a police officer, the governor of Bahr el Ghazal from 1992 to 1993, the president of the African National Congress and was granted an honorary doctorate from the University of Juba in political science.
 His period as Governor of Bahr el Ghazal saw the acceleration of efforts at Islamization of the region.
+He founded the African National Congress party (ANC), which opposed both the National Congress party under president Omar al-Bashir and later the Sudan Peoples' Liberation Movement under president Salva Kiir.
+After a political falling-out with president Kiir's camp, he left Juba politics and returned to his ancestral home of Konggor Arop Akol where he built a farm along the Amou River named Lara Village and became a major community Benefactor, establishing Ayak Girls and boys primary schools in Amokou, Jing hospital, Amokou police station, Acier-Cok primary school and Acier-cok police station while supporting orphans, widows and the wider community on his farm.
+He built boreholes across Konggor community most impoverished areas and trained community police to curb internal crimes.
+He is regarded as one of the community's most important figures.

-Kongor Arop was appointed by President Omar al-Bashir as Second Vice President in February 1994 and was dismissed in October 2000.
+Kongor Arop was appointed by President Omar al-Bashir as Second Vice President in February 1994 and was dismissed in October 2000 following his attempt to contest against President Omar al-Bashir in the 2006 Sudan general elections.
 He was a member of the ruling Islamist National Congress Party until dismissed.
 He planned to contest for the presidency of Sudan in 2006.

 In 2017 he was appointed to the South Sudanese National Dialogue steering committee.